 The Philippines does not appear to suffer from a shortage of laws intended to address the problems of child exploitation and pornography.
 There, in fact, appears to be a surfeit of legislation.
 The Philippines has a number of overlapping legislation on the trafficking of children, child exploitation, and child pornography.
-This suggests that there may be two key areas of concern - awareness and implementation.
+This suggests that there may be several key areas of concern: